Leica S Typ 007 vs SL

-The Leica S (Typ 007) and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in September 2014 and October 2015.
+The Leica S (Typ 007) and the Leica SL (Typ 601) are two digital cameras that were officially introduced, respectively, in September 2014 and October 2015.
 The S Typ 007 is a DSLR, while the SL is a mirrorless interchangeable lens camera.
-The cameras are based on a medium format (S Typ 007) and a full frame sensor.
-The S Typ 007 has a resolution of 37.5 megapixel, whereas the SL provides 24 MP.
+The cameras are based on a medium format (S Typ 007) and a full frame (SL) sensor.
+The S Typ 007 has a resolution of 37.5 megapixels, whereas the SL provides 24 MP.

 The physical size and weight of the Leica S Typ 007 and the Leica SL are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the S Typ 007 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably smaller (20 percent) than the Leica S Typ 007.
 Moreover, the SL is markedly lighter (33 percent) than the S Typ 007.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.